 Oral piercings can cause even more damage and health problems during orthodontic treatment.

 Tongue or lip piercing may hit the braces during talking or sleep, potentially damaging them.
 Piercings can also interfere with tooth movement, making your orthodontic treatment less effective, or causing gaps to form between the teeth.
-Piercings may also interfere with or damage retainers, lingual braces and Invisalign aligners.
+Piercings may also interfere with or damage retainers and Invisalign aligners.